 In 2015 the church celebrated 180 years of existence by focusing on the theme

 Turning 180.
-The ancillary interpretation of the them attempted to focus on the aging congregation towards thriving through prayer based means of operation instead of functional work.
+The ancillary interpretation of the theme attempted to focus on the aging congregation towards thriving through prayer based means of operation instead of functional work.

 First Baptist Church of Bedford continues to be committed to its community.
 It helped found the Meals on Wheels program in the area and still supports this ministry with physical and financial assistance.
 We help support the Southeast Clergy Council Hunger Center.
 Since we are located close to Glendale Primary School, our Mission Board finds various ways to minister to the staff and children who attend there throughout the year.